 Juice-cicles: Why buy corn syrup laden popsicles when they can be made right at home with healthy ingredients?
 If you’ve made too much juice, simply freeze it and save it for later.
 This is also a great way to move through produce before it goes bad.
 To make these, one can buy specialty molds, but it is just as good to use inexpensive ice cube molds and popsicle sticks.

 Nutritional intake during childhood is of great importance both because of its importance for physical and mental development, but also because healthy eating habits can be developed during those formative years.
-With more and more of the population displaying gluten sensitivity, here are some guidelines and ideas for feeding your children delicious, gluten free meals for breakfast, lunch, and dinner
+With more and more of the population displaying gluten sensitivity, here are some guidelines and ideas for feeding your children delicious, gluten free meals for breakfast, lunch, and dinner.

-The logic behind these food choices is not so different from that of the Paleo diet: lean meats, whole fruits and vegetables, and the avoidance of carbohydrates that are white (rice, pasta, white potatoes) and processed foods.
+these food choices is not so different from that of the Paleo diet: lean meats,

 Breakfast: There are many directions to go with breakfast.
 Beginning the day with whole fruits is a great way to start.
 It is even better to eat the food whole, because the fiber both slows the digestion of the sugar and aids in feeling fuller for a longer period of the day.